 Natural Gas Pipelines: IBIT increased slightly to $85 million in the third quarter.

-Portland General: This utility reported an IBIT loss of $(17) million this quarter compared to IBIT of $74 million a year ago.
+Portland General: We reported an IBIT loss of $(17) million this quarter compared to IBIT of $74 million a year ago.
 This loss is due to power contracts PGE entered into at prices that were significantly higher than actual settled prices during the third quarter.
+Last week, we announced an agreement to sell PGE to Northwest Natural.
+This transaction is expected to close next year.

 Global Assets: This segment includes Elektro, Dabhol, TGS, Azurix and Enron Wind.
 Third quarter IBIT remained unchanged at $19 million compared to last year.